Pyleoclim figures with multiple panels#

 (<Figure size 1000x400 with 1 Axes>,

-<AxesSubplot: title={'center': 'Gaussian kernel ($h=3$)'}, xlabel='time', ylabel='value'>)
+<Axes: title={'center': 'Gaussian kernel ($h=3$)'}, xlabel='Time [years CE]', ylabel='value'>)

 These are really 3 different figures stacked on top of each other.
 The result is relatively pleasant because they have the same default size, but say we wanted it to pack them into a 2 x 2 grid and add a fourth example where we tweaked the bandwidth of the Gaussian kernel.

-To do this, we can leverage Matplotlib’s subplots and create a figure and axes object (here called axs):
+To do this, we can leverage Matplotlib’s subplots and create a figure and axes object (here called axs

 fig, axs = plt.subplots(2,2,sharex=True,sharey=True, figsize=(12,8))